William Francis Patrick Napier: Military service

-In England he married his cousin Caroline Amelia Fox, daughter of General, the Honourable Henry Fox and niece of the statesman Charles James Fox.
+In England he married his cousin Caroline Amelia Fox, daughter of General Henry Edward Fox and niece of the statesman Charles James Fox.
 They had a number of children, one of whom, Pamela Adelaide Napier, married Philip William Skynner Miles and had a son, Philip Napier Miles.
-Another daughter, Louisa Augusta Napier, married General Sir Patrick Leonard MacDougall who, after her death, married Marianne Adelaide Miles, a sister of Philip William Skynner Miles.
+Another daughter, Louisa Augusta Napier, married General Sir Patrick Leonard MacDougall.

-Three weeks after his marriage he again started for Spain, and was present at the storming of Badajoz, where his great friend Colonel McLeod was killed.
-In the absence of the new Lieutenant-Colonel he took command of the 43rd regiment (he was now a substantive Major) and commanded it at the Salamanca.
-After a short stay at home he again joined his regiment at the Pyrenees, and did his greatest military service at the Nivelle, where, with instinctive military insight, he secured the most strongly fortified part of Soult's position, practically without orders.
+Three weeks after his marriage he again went to Spain, and was present at the Siege of Badajoz, where his friend Colonel McLeod was killed.
+In the absence of the new Lieutenant-Colonel he took command of the 43rd regiment (he was now a substantive Major) and commanded it at the Battle of Salamanca.
+After a short stay at home he again joined his regiment at the Pyrenees, and secured the most strongly fortified part of Marshal Jean-de-Dieu Soult's position at the Battle of Nivelle.
 He served with his regiment at the battles of the Nive, where he received two wounds, Orthes, and Toulouse.
 For his services he was made brevet Lieutenant-Colonel, and one of the first Companions of the Bath.
 Like his brother Charles he then entered the military college at Farnham.
-He commanded his regiment in the invasion of France after Waterloo, and remained in France with the army of occupation until 1819, when he retired on half-pay.
-As it was impossible for him to live on a Major's half-pay with a wife and family, he determined to become an artist, taking a house in Sloane Street, where he studied with George Jones, the academician.
+He commanded his regiment in the invasion of France after the Battle of Waterloo, and remained in France with the army of occupation until 1819, when he retired on half-pay.
+As could not live on a Major's half-pay with a wife and family, he decided to become an artist, taking a house in Sloane Street, where he studied with George Jones, the academician.